-As the national organization founded to serve and enable more than 1,100 Boys & Girls Club organizations that run over 4,600 local Boys & Girls Clubs, Boys & Girls Clubs of America’s (BGCA’s) absolute top priority is the safety of the 4.73 million children Clubs reach each year.
+As the national organization founded to serve and enable more than 1,100 Boys & Girls Club organizations that run over 4,700 local Boys & Girls Clubs, Boys & Girls Clubs of America’s (BGCA’s) absolute top priority is the safety of the 4.73 million children Clubs reach each year.
 BGCA’s Child & Club Safety Team is composed of safety experts who provide support to local organizations on a variety of issues, including physical and emotional safety, facilities management, emergency management, child sexual abuse prevention, disaster preparedness and other child safety-related trainings.
-BGCA has taken extensive action to equip local Clubs to provide safe and secure environments for children, as outlined below.
+BGCA has taken extensive and continual action to equip local Clubs to provide safe and secure environments for children, as outlined below.

 REQUIRED IMMEDIATE REPORTING: Local organizations are required to immediately report critical safety incidents to law enforcement, regardless of severity to local authorities immediately.
 Within 24 hours, they are also required to report to BGCA.
 This enables the national organization to provide timely support and resources to ensure kids are safe.

 TOLL-FREE CHILD SAFETY HELPLINE: Through our partnership with Praesidium, one of the nation’s leading safety experts, Boys & Girls Clubs of America provides a confidential, toll-free Child Safety Helpline to all current or previous Club staff, members or families to report any incident or situation in which they feel unsafe.
 To access the Child Safety Helpline, call 866-607-SAFE (7233) or email SafeClub@Praesidiuminc.com.